 Dolphin’s Nose is a viewing point about 12 kilometers from Coonoor town.
 It is a mountain with a spectacular view of Catharine Falls on one side and several smaller water falls on the other side, facing Kotagiri.
 The viewing point got its unusual name on account of the elongated tip of the mountain that resembles a dolphin’s nose.

 You can drive till the entrance of the viewing point, from where you need to get tickets for a nominal charge.
 Once inside, you get a 180-degree breathtaking panoramic view of the Nilgiris from a height of 1550 meters.
+We visited in November and as soon as we reached Dolphin’s Nose View Point, it started raining torrentially.
+Unfortunately, we had to cut short our time here.

 Ashley’s Tip: If you want to make the most of your visit to Dolphin’s Nose, plan to spend half a day there, carry a picnic basket and spend some quality time with your dear ones.
 If you are in a hurry and planning to cover major spots in Coonoor in just one day, you can avoid this place.
 During peak season and weekends, you can expect long lines of traffic and it could take a while to get inside.
 If you are in a hurry, get down somewhere on the way and click photos on the roadside.
 I bet you, they are going to be spectacular!